 The main difference between customer experience management and customer relationship management is their contributions to business growth.

-Customer relationship management (CRM) focuses on gathering customer data and increasing sales.
+Customer relationship management is a technique that mainly focuses on gathering customer data and increasing sales.
 This acronym can refer to anything from a whole department of employees to software to fulfill this objective.

 Meanwhile, customer experience management (CEM) aims to attract and retain customers to build trust in the brand.